Why Do South Africans Compare PowerBall and Lotto?

 Every week, millions of South Africans face the same question at the lottery terminal: PowerBall or Lotto?
 Both tickets cost R5.
 Both are drawn multiple times a week.
 Both are operated by Ithuba Holdings under the South African National Lottery licence.
 Yet the two games are fundamentally different in terms of how they work, what you can win, and — most importantly — your realistic chances of winning anything at all.

 The short answer: Lotto gives you roughly double the jackpot odds of PowerBall, but PowerBall jackpots are typically far larger.
 Which one is "better" depends entirely on what you are playing for.
-This article breaks down every tier, every probability, and every Rand of difference between the two games so you can decide with your eyes open.
+This article breaks down every tier, every probability, and every Rand of difference between the two games so you can decide with your eyes open — and with realistic expectations, because both remain extremely long shots.

 How Each Game Works